random-parts/til/jekyll/generate-category-pages-with-submodules.md

   - liquid
 ---

-My goal for the `random.parts` project was to use Github Pages for hosting and to only use CSS & liquid - no javascript.
-I also wanted Github to render the `_site` folder, and not be tied to my local set-up.
+My goal for the `random.parts` project was to use GitHub Pages for hosting and to only use CSS & liquid - no javascript.
+I also wanted GitHub to render the `_site` folder, and not be tied to my local set-up.
 That meant no plugins, but I also really did not want to keep track of any new categories in the [TILs] or future sections.
-I frist attempeted to use a [CSS solution][generate-category-pages-using-css-for-posts], but I didnt like the possiablity of large file sizes later on.
+I first attempted to use a [CSS solution][generate-category-pages-using-css-for-posts], but I didnt like the possibility of large file sizes later on.

 Permalinks generate the pages needed, based on the `_config`.
-I just wanted it to generate two seperate sets of `/index.html`.
+I just wanted it to generate two separate sets of `/index.html`.
 That's where I wondered if I could duplicate the collections and set different permalinks.
 [Git Submodules] make this easy to do.
 Even if it is a little ugly, it satisfies my requirements of updating efficiency/portability while using Github Pages to render the `_site`.

 ---

 - [GitHub Pages] : Does not allow Jekyll plugins, making it more difficult to have both category indexes and article pages

-- [Git Submodules] : Can be used as collections, and allows the content to be seprate from the site code.
+- [Git Submodules] : Can be used as collections, and allows the content to be separate from the site code.

 - [Jekyll Permalinks] : Structures the generated content of the published site.